Copper Fox Metals (CVE:CUU) Trading 28.7% Higher – Here’s Why

-Copper Fox Metals Inc. (CVE:CUU – Get Free Report) was up 28.7% during mid-day trading on Thursday .
-The company traded as high as C$0.56 and last traded at C$0.56.
-Approximately 1,024,631 shares were traded during trading, an increase of 959% from the average daily volume of 96,773 shares.
+Shares of Copper Fox Metals Inc. (CVE:CUU – Get Free Report) were up 28.7% during mid-day trading on Thursday .
+The stock traded as high as C$0.56 and last traded at C$0.56.
+Approximately 1,024,631 shares changed hands during mid-day trading, an increase of 959% from the average daily volume of 96,773 shares.
 The stock had previously closed at C$0.44.

 About Copper Fox Metals